mackid1993/channels-dvr/README.md

 ## License

 This Docker image is provided as-is.
 Channels DVR is a commercial product — see [getchannels.com](https://getchannels.com/) for licensing.
-This is an unofficial container and not supported by Fancy Bits LLC.
+This is an unofficial container and not supported or endorsed by Fancy Bits LLC.